Madour/Sherlock13-Online/README.md

 # SH13 Online

-> This markdown file uses mermaid for class diagrams and js-sequence for sequence diagrams
+> This markdown file uses mermaid for class diagrams and js-sequence for sequence diagrams, you can look at the generated README.html

 ### Build and run